GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

   Talk about the size (in GB) of the dataset
 ]
+#xavi[Talk about train/val/test when describe training and evaluation]

 #gaet[
   No need to explain source-wise simulation here if we have already done it in the single-source section (regarding noise)